cwoac/nvvim/README.md

 ## Requirements
-This should work on any recent vim compiled with `+python`.
+This should work on any recent vim compiled with `+python3`.
 You will also need the [xapian][] library and python bindings.
-Note that xapian does not currently work with python3.

 ## Installation
 Easiest way is to use [pathogen][]: